jchen21/geode-blogs/persistence_recovery/persistence_recovery.md

 Thread 49 is trying to process a `CreateRegionMessage`, which is sent from the other server in order to create a region.
 Thread 49 is supposed to generate a `CreateRegionReplyMessage` and return it to the sender of `CreateRegionMessage`.
 This is part of the process of creating a replicated region in all the servers.
-Keep reading the example log, we can see the `Lock owner thread stack`.
+As we keep reading the example log, we can see the `Lock owner thread stack`.
 The lock owner thread is recovering the persisted krf oplogs.
-Because the thread is executing `org.apache.geode.internal.cache.Oplog.readKrf(Oplog.java:1762)`.
-The thread is holding the lock on the `HashMap` `GemFireCacheImpl.rootRegions` at `org.apache.geode.internal.cache.GemFireCacheImpl.createVMRegion(GemFireCacheImpl.java:2925)`
+Because the thread is executing `org.apache.geode.internal.cache.Oplog.readKrf(Oplog.java:1762)`, the thread is holding the lock on the `HashMap` `GemFireCacheImpl.rootRegions` at `org.apache.geode.internal.cache.GemFireCacheImpl.createVMRegion(GemFireCacheImpl.java:2925)`

-On one of the other servers, server2, we can see warning in the log:
+On one of the other servers, server2, we can see a warning in the log:
 ```
 [info 2020/03/25 20:57:45.025 UTC <main> tid=0x1] Initializing region _monitoringRegion_10.128.0.32<v8>41000